gbdev/pandocs/content/Video_Display.md

           3: Transferring Data to LCD Controller
 ```

-The two lower STAT bits show the current status of the LCD controller.
+The two lower STAT bits show the current status of the PPU.

 The LCD controller operates on a 2^22 Hz = 4.194 MHz dot clock.
 An
 entire frame is 154 scanlines, 70224 dots, or 16.74 ms. On scanlines 0
-through 143, the LCD controller cycles through modes 2, 3, and 0 once
+through 143, the PPU cycles through modes 2, 3, and 0 once
 every 456 dots.
 Scanlines 144 through 153 are mode 1.

 The following sequence is typical when the display is enabled: